-[Information to be found by RO/BG]
+Map 1: Channels into the Black Sea

 Coastal defense and flood protection

 The natural forces and processes which shape the coastline give rise to two hazards which can affect coastal property: erosion and flooding.
 Coastal erosion is the process that forms predominantly cliff coastlines.
 70.8% of the Bulgarian coastline is eroding and in Romania it is noticed especially during the last decades, as it has become almost a general phenomenon on the Romanian seaside, leading to the decrease of the beach surfaces.
 In order to prevent against such events physical modifications of the coast have been established.
 These take a variety of forms including the use of concrete seawalls, rock armour.

-Flood and coastal defenses cause direct pressures on intertidal habitats through habitat loss and further significant indirect impacts may occur as a result of coastal squeeze.
+Flood and coastal defenses cause direct pressures on habitats (water column and benthic habitats) through habitat loss and further significant indirect impacts may occur as a result of coastal squeeze.